Fulbright-Schuman European Union Affairs Program

-Applications are welcomed in all disciplines.
-Scholars may teach independently or co-teach with Slovak colleagues and they are also invited to give lectures or participate in seminars.
-If an applicant prefers combining teaching with research, the time distribution can be agreed upon with the host institution.
-Assistance with supervising undergraduate and graduate student theses is welcomed.
+Assistance with supervising undergraduate or graduate student theses is highly welcome.
 Language of instruction is English.
-They can also build potential linkages for future cooperation both on the student and faculty level.
+Scholars are invited to build potential linkages for future cooperation both on the student and the faculty level.
 Applicants who do not have extensive academic or professional experience in Slovakia will be given preference.
 Affiliations are possible at a variety of academic and research institutions.
 Opportunities also exist for collaboration with public officials and professionals at other institutions.
 Double affiliations may be requested.
-An invitation letter is desirable, but the Commission can help arrange an appropriate placement.
+An invitation letter is desirable, but the Commission can help arrange appropriate placement.

-Applicants are encouraged to view the Fulbright Commission’s website for current information on programs and information on living in Slovakia.
-Slovakia country information can be found on the EU Portal at https://europa.eu/european-union/about-eu/countries/member-countries/slovakia_en
+Applicants are encouraged to follow the Fulbright Commission’s website for up-to-date information on programs and on living in Slovakia.
+Slovakia country information can be found on the EU Portal website.

 The Republic of Slovenia lies at the heart of Europe, where the Alps face the Pannonian plains and the Mediterranean meets the mysterious Karst.
 It is a largely mountainous country, almost half of which is covered by forests.
 Cultivated areas with pastures, fields, vineyards, and orchards cover 43 percent of the country.
 More than one half of the population lives in towns, most of which date back to Roman times.